 Nivada would continue to build other rugged watches into the next decade.
-There was the Chronomaster, a chronograph meant for both diving and aviation use that was water resistant to 600 feet and used a Valjoux column-wheel chronograph movement, There was also the Depthmaster, a big chunky diver that was rated water-resistant to an astounding 1,000 meters, an impressive figure today, let alone back in 1965 when it was introduced.
+There was the Chronomaster, a chronograph meant for both diving and aviation use that was water resistant to 600 feet and used a Valjoux column-wheel chronograph movement.
+There was also the Depthmaster, a big chunky diver that was rated water-resistant to a 1,000m — an impressive figure today, let alone back in 1965 when it was introduced.
 Around the same time, the brand released the Depthomatic, considered the first dive watch with a depth gauge.

 Interestingly, Nivada faced legal issues in the US because the name was phonetically similar to Movado Watches, so Nivada watches were often distributed in the US with the brand name “Nivada Grenchen” or distributed as Croton watches.
 The brand would continue to build tool watches until it shuttered in the midst of the Quartz Crisis.
-Now in the 2020s, Nivada Grenchen has been resurrected as a modern brand to produce many its classics, but you can still find vintage pieces worth collecting.
+Now in the 2020s, Nivada Grenchen has been resurrected as a modern brand to produce many of its classics (so check carefully when shopping whether it's an actual vintage or modern remake you're looking at), but you can still also find vintage pieces worth collecting.

 Smiths (today Smiths Group) started as S. Smith & Sons, a jewelry shop and clockmaker in South London.
 Founded in 1851, the business evolved over the years; by the turn of the century, Smiths was making instruments for cars and aircraft (in fact, Smiths instruments were fitted on the first trans-Atlantic flight in 1919 and the first commercial jet in 1952).
 While the brand was famous for its instruments, its clock production accounted for half of the UK market at the onset of WWII.